godotengine/godot-docs/classes/class_camera.rst

 - void **clear_current** **(** :ref:`bool<class_bool>` enable_next=true **)**

 If this is the current Camera, remove it from being current.
-If it is inside the node tree and ``enabled_next`` is ``true[/true], request to make the next Camera current, if any.
+If ``enable_next`` is true, request to make the next Camera current, if any.

 .. _class_Camera_get_camera_transform: